EhsanGLB/solidLiquidPCM/README.md

 # solidLiquidPCM
-This is a solver for solid-liquid phase change material based on foam-extend-4.1.
+This is a solver for solid-liquid phase change material written based on foam-extend-4.1.

 ## Mathematical Relationships